sanjuraj-c/automated-review-rating-system/README.md

 -Null values and a single duplicate were removed.

-➡These cleaned datasets were combined to form Cleaned Dataset 2.
+These cleaned datasets were combined to form Cleaned Dataset 2.

 Finally, both Cleaned Dataset 1 and Cleaned Dataset 2 were merged into a single dataset used for model training.
 Only reviews with meaningful content and valid rating labels were preserved.